Divi Tips #148

 • Zoom on images

-• Activation of an overlay
+• Enable an overlay

 • Display the title or legend on the image overfly.